Underneath all the images, text, and calls to action on your website lies your webpage source code.

 Above is a screenshot of an image tag with the alt tag buried inside it.

-Now, you don’t want to use alt tags for decorative images.
-That can be seen as an over optimization and be a penalty.
+You shouldn’t use alt tags for decorative images.
+That can be seen as an over-optimization and could earn you a penalty.
 Just make sure you have your alt tags filled out for:

 - Images of Merchandise